How To Disable Comments On your Facebook Timeline, Wall & Profile [October 2020]

 Facebook is a leading social media platform that connects people by enabling them to share photos, videos, text, and more about their lives.
 It ensures that no matter where you are, you have a space to express yourself online towards your peers and friends.

 Facebook is notorious for limiting a user’s ability to customize their interactions.
 Hiding comments is no exception to this.
-Unfortunately, Facebook does not make it easy to disable comments on your posts.
+Unfortunately, Facebook does not make it possible to disable comments on your posts.
 This means that you’ll have to get creative to take control of your privacy and content.
+But don’t worry, we’ve already covered those options for you below!

 Whether you’d like to hide all comments, keep some contacts from commenting, or remove comments, we’ll explore your options in this article.
 Some users may want to use Facebook and other social media for sharing and communicating with their close friends, but not with everyone on the internet.
 In this case, these spaces tend to offer privacy options that allow you to choose who can do what on your content.